OlgaLezhnina/loom_dashboard/README.md

 If another repository is used, or the structure of the LDM folders changes, the [get_data](get_data.py) file has to be changed accordingly.

+## Acknowledgements
+Many thanks to [Mikhail Lezhnin](https://github.com/mike239x/) and Valeriya Patueva for constructive criticism and useful suggestions.